Hello, I’m Jo Dimbleby.

 • Product and service design

-• UX strategy
+• UX design and strategy

 • Content design